Georgios Christodoulou (footballer, born 1967): Club career

 Christodoulou started his football career at Akratitos.
-On 11 July 1985, as a young footballer unknown to the general football public, Christodoulou was transferred to AEK Athens.
-He took part in the team's preparation in Sweden and the manager, Jacek Gmoch played him in 6 games.
-During the following season, the new coach, Todor Veselinović, used him in 2 league matches and in the second half of the season he was loaned to Acharnaikos.
-Upon his return to AEK in the summer of 1988, the team's new coach, Dušan Bajević seemed to put faith in him, working with him and giving him plenty of chances during the season, with the young striker taking advantage of them by helping the team either as a starter or as a substitute, in winning the championship after 10 years.
+On 11 July 1985 Christodoulou was transferred to AEK Athens.

+The manager, Jacek Gmoch included him in the team's preparation in Sweden, where he used him in 6 games.
+In the following season, he wasn't in the plans of the manager, Todor Veselinović, and played in 2 league matches.
+On 15 December 1987 he was loaned to Acharnaikos.
+Upon his return to AEK in the summer of 1988, the team's manager, Dušan Bajević to put faith in him and gave him plenty of chances throughout the season.
+The young striker took advantage of those chances and helped the team either as a starter or as a substitute, in winning the Championship after 10 years.
 In fact, his goal at Toumba Stadium against PAOK was one of the most decisive of the season.
 The following year he also had a very good presence and despite the transfer of Daniel Batista to the club, Bajević distributed playing time to all the strikers he used.
 On 30 August 1989, he equalized the score in the Super Cup against Panathinaikos, where the match was sent to penalties, which led in AEK winning the title.
-In the home match against Marseille for the European Cup, Christodoulou won the penalty with which Toni Savevski scored.
-In the 8–0 triumph at home over Xanthi, he scored a hat-trick including an unforgettable goal with an amazing heel.
+In the home match against Marseille for the European Cup, Christodoulou won the penalty with which Toni Savevski converted into a goal.
+In the 8–0 triumph at home over Xanthi, he scored a hat-trick, including a goal with a heel.
 Afterwards the problems began.
-He was gradually losing his place in the team, while rumors said that he had serious problems with his off-field life.
-Eventually, Christodoulou left the team in 1991, having won the Championship in 1989, the Greek Super Cup in 1989 and the Greek League Cup in 1990.
+He was gradually losing his place in the team, while it was rumored that he had serious problems with his off-field life.
+During his spell at AEK he won the Championship in 1989, the Greek Super Cup in 1989 and the Greek League Cup in 1990.

-In the summer of 1991 he was loaned to Pezoporikos and later played for Proodeftiki, but ultimately never returned to a high level.
+On 23 August 1991 he was loaned to Pezoporikos.
+He continued his career Proodeftiki, not being able to return in his previous form.